-Businesses depend on their customers to succeed.
+Businesses depend on customers to succeed.
 There’s no arguing with that whatsoever.
 Unfortunately, not every business is customer-centric at its very core.
 This is a sorely missed opportunity.
-For one, businesses that lean into their customers as an extension of their marketing, sales, and customer service teams only stand to reap the benefits that come with transforming them from “purchasers” (of your products or services) to true brand ambassadors who are ready and willing to sing your praises at all times.
+For one, businesses that lean into their customer advocacy as an extension of their marketing, sales, and customer service teams only stand to reap the benefits that come with transforming them from “purchasers” (of your products or services) to true brand ambassadors who are ready and willing to sing your praises at all times.

-What is customer advocacy?
+What is Customer Advocacy?

-Mind you, customer loyalty doesn’t just happen overnight.
+As a matter of fact, customer loyalty doesn’t just happen overnight.
 It’s actually a rather drawn-out process that begins with the very first interaction a customer has with your brand.

 The key here is to get a customer to make a transaction of some sort, as that is absolutely essential in getting them one step closer to building a relationship with a brand.